 Leptospira spp. are a group of several closely related bacteria that can infect nearly all mammals.
 Infection varies in severity from asymptomatic to fatal depending on the host and the serological variant of Leptospira.
 Naturally occurring Leptospira infections in wildlife are usually asymptomatic, but may result in renal failure, lysis of red blood cells, fever, inappetence, hemorrhages on mucous membranes, jaundice, dehydration, infertility, abortion, stillbirths, or weakened neonates.
-Leptospira infection is generally not considered to be of concern in herds of free-ranging elk, but has been widely studied in wildlife due to the possibility of transmission to domestic livestock (Thorne et al. 2002).
+Leptospira infection is generally not considered to be of concern in herds of free-ranging elk but has been widely studied in wildlife due to the possibility of transmission to domestic livestock (Thorne et al. 2002).
 Leptospira spp. infection may cause some mortality; however, clinical disease in wildlife is rare and not likely a major limiting factor in free-ranging elk herds (Thorne et al. 2002).
-We found a seroprevalence of 13% in female elk sampled in the Tobacco Roots study area.
-Serovar L. pomona was detected in 5 elk, and serovar L. grippo was also detected in 1 of those 5 elk.
-These results are not expected to impact individual or herd health.
+We found no serological evidence of exposure to Leptospira spp. in female elk sampled in the Pioneer Mountains study area.